- OUR Walking TOURS

 There are smaller refreshment stands to eat at near the Jefferson Memorial and between WWII Memorial and Vietnam Veterans in Constitution Gardens.

-If you cannot take our walking tours or prefer to wander on your own, use our Self Guided National Mall Tour below.
-Keep in mind, that a guide will be able to answer questions and help you deal with the logistics of navigating the National Mall.
+If you cannot take our walking tours or prefer to wander on your own, use our GPS-enabled audio tour or our self-guided National Mall Tour below.

 From here take any of the sidewalks leading west towards the Lincoln Memorial you see in the distance.
 It is only 1 mile away but there are a lot of things to see between!
 How to Get Tickets to the Washington Monument